 On Saturday 10 February, Glasgow met Sheffield at Hampden Park and recorded a 1-0 victory.
 Robert "Bob" Neill, Charles Campbell, James Phillips, Jimmy Weir, Harry McNeil, Willie Mackinnon and Tom Highet all featured in the Glasgow side.
 Tom Highet had not retired after all.

 The next game involving Queen's Park players was the England v Scotland match at the Kennington Oval on Saturday 3 March.
-Robert Neill, Charles Campbell, James Phillips and Willie Mackinnon played in the Scottish team.
+Robert Neill, Charles Campbell, James Phillips and Willie Mackinnon played in the Scottish team that won 3-1.
 Two days after the England game, Scotland beat Wales 2-0 in Wrexham.
 Bob Neill, Charles Campbell, James Phillips and Harry McNeil featured in the match.
 Charles "Charlie" Campbell scored Scotland's first goal.

 The Glasgow representative side was back in action on Saturday 24 March in a charity match against Scotch Counties at Hampden Park.
 A crowd of 4,000 saw Glasgow win 2-0.
 Neill, Campbell, Highet, Mackinnon and McNeil played for Glasgow.
 The proceeds of £130 went to the Home for Incurables.